clfontana/simple-node-express/README.md

 # simple-node-express

-This project is a simple node express server to learn the capabilities of the [express web framework](https://expressjs.com/it/) and the potetial of [NodeJs runtime JavaScript](https://nodejs.org/it/)
+This project is a simple node-express server to explore and understand the Request-Response pattern and learn the capabilities of the [express web framework](https://expressjs.com/it/) and the potential of [NodeJs runtime JavaScript](https://nodejs.org/it/)

 Source code based on Udacity Nanodegree Cloud Developer course: https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-basic-server